 </project>

-API internally.
+The Js engine, uses the fetch API internally.
 And have no additional configuration.

 val client = HttpClient(Js) {